chris48s/v8r/docs/docs/plugins/writing-plugins.md

 We can extend the functionality of v8r by writing a plugin.
 A plugin can be a local file contained within your project or package published to a registry like [npm](https://www.npmjs.com/) or [jsr](https://jsr.io/).

-Plugins extend the [BasePlugin](../reference) class which exposes hooks that allow us customise the parsing of documents and output of results.
+Plugins extend the [BasePlugin](../reference) class which exposes hooks that allow us customise the parsing of files and output of results.
 Internally, v8r's [core parsers and output formats](https://github.com/chris48s/v8r/tree/main/src/plugins) are implemented as plugins.
 You can use these as a reference.

 ## Plugin Execution